7 Best Hiver Alternatives in 2026 (For Teams and Individuals)

 alfred_ is the best Hiver alternative for individual professionals; Front or Missive for teams

 Hiver solves a team email problem.
-If you're an individual professional whose inbox is overwhelming, you don't need shared inboxes — you need AI-powered handling. alfred_ triages your inbox, drafts replies, extracts tasks, and delivers a Daily Brief, working with Gmail or Outlook.
+If you're an individual professional whose inbox is overwhelming, you don't need shared inboxes.
+You need AI-powered handling. alfred_ triages your inbox, drafts replies, extracts tasks, and delivers a Daily Brief, working with Gmail or Outlook.
 For teams that genuinely need shared inboxes and Outlook support, Front offers the most complete platform; Missive offers the best value.
 For budget-constrained support teams, Freshdesk's free tier is hard to beat.

 Best for